Stability Ball Single-Leg Glute Raise exercise demonstration image

 Common Mistakes

-• Arching the lower back excessively at the top.
+• Arching lower back

-• Letting the stability ball roll freely.
+• Allowing ball to roll

 When to Avoid

-• Acute lower back pain or lumbar instability.
+• Acute lower back pain

 Flexibility Needed